home-assistant/home-assistant.io/source/_integrations/netgear_lte.markdown

 ## Notification Service

-The integration will create a `notify` service matching the name of the config entry.
-This is the model name if the device by default.
+The integration will create a `notify` service matching the name of the integration entry.
+This is the model name of the device by default.

 ## Events